axiros/mdvl/README.md

     wget -q https://raw.githubusercontent.com/axiros/mdvl/master/mdvl.py

-The url supports version pinning.
+Yes, that url supports version pinning.

 If you absolutely feel better with 10 files instead of one then do:

     pip[3] install mdvl

-> But if you already have pip on the system you anyway want a real renderer, e.g. mdv.
+> Remember: This is not a very feature rich renderer.
+If you anyway already have pip on the system you want a real viewer, e.g. mdv.